Heat Injury and Illness SBREFA

 The definition of a "small entity" varies widely across the broad range of industry sectors potentially covered by the standard.
 The size standards vary by industry sector but are usually based on either number of employees or revenue (expressed in millions of dollars).
 A size standard is the largest size that an entity can be and still qualify as a small business for Federal Government programs.
 Generally, size standards are the average annual receipts or the average employment of a firm.

-OSHA has particular interest in the participation of small entities in the industries listed above.
-However, OSHA welcomes SERs from any industry that might be affected by the proposed standard, including those within the sectors below.
-Please see the SBA Table of Size Standards for the exact definition of a small entity for your industry sector or contact OSHA or SBA Advocacy for assistance.
+OSHA welcomed SERs from any industry that might be affected by the proposed standard, including those within the sectors below.
+Please see the SBA Table of Size Standards for the exact definition of a small entity for an industry sector.

 Heat: SBA Table of Size Standards